swiderski98/screenDim/README.md

 screenDim solves this by detecting inactivity on each display and smoothly dimming unused screens instead of turning them off.
 Once you move your mouse back to a dimmed screen, it brightens instantly and returns to normal.

-# HOW TO RUN:
-1) pip install monitorcontrol pyqt5 pyautogui wmi
-2) python screenDimmer.py

-# HOW IT WORKS:
-1) A tray icon appeears
-2) Single-click on icon to toggle active/inactive
-3) Double-click to exit the program
-4) Right-click to display the settings (saved to a .json file)
-5) If active, program checks mouse activity on every disaply
-6) If no mouse activity, then display is slowly being turned off (brightness -> low & pixels -> black)
-7) On mouse movement, the display goes back to original state
-8) Idea is to avoid switching off displays completely so the operating system does not mess up the windows arrangement

 ## 🖼️ Interface Overview

 ### 🧭 Tray Icon States